indyjo/bitwrk/README.md

 software, Blender (http://blender.org/), as a proof-of-concept project.

-### Buying rendering power on BitWrk
+### Accelerating Blender with BitWrk
-If you are a **Blender artist** and you would like to try out the new Blender integration:
+In order to use BitWrk to accelerate Blender's "Cycles" rendering engine, perform the following steps:
-- Perform steps 1 and 2 from the previous section.
+- Setup the BitWrk client as described in the previous section.
-- Start Blender 2.69.
+- Start Blender (at least version 2.69).
 Select a scene you like.
-Verify that it looks good when rendered with the "Cycles" rendering engine.
-Also make sure that "Path Tracing" is selected on the "Sampling" rendering properties panel ("Branched Path Tracing" is not supported yet).
+Verify that it looks good when rendered with the "Cycles" rendering engine, and that it doesn't import any assets from external library files.
 - Go to **User Preferences -> Addons -> Install From File**
 - Select **render_bitwrk.py**.
 You find it in BitWrk's **bitwrk-blender** folder.
 - An add-on called "Render: BitWrk Distributed Rendering" should show up.
 If not, search for the new plugin by entering "bitwrk" in the add-on search field.
 - Activate the add-on by pressing the checkbox next to the running man icon.
+- Click "Save User Settings" to have the BitWrk add-on load every time you start Blender.
 - Back in the main window, you can now select "BitWrk distributed rendering" as the active rendering engine.
 - You should see a new panel, "BitWrk Settings Panel".
 Everything can be left as is for now.
+There should be a button labeled "Open BitWrk Client User Interface".
-- Next time you hit render, the task is dispatched to the BitWrk service as several small tiles.
-You should browse to the BitWrk client's web UI (on http://localhost:8081/) to give the client permission to build interaction with the BitWrk service.
+- Next time you hit render (F12), the task is dispatched to the BitWrk service as several small tiles.
+- You now need to browse to the BitWrk client's user interface (on http://localhost:8081/) permit the buys you just made.
+You can choose a price you are willing to pay for each tile (this is just proof-of-concept for now, there is no money involved with BitWrk at this stage).
+Best to leave it at the default.

 ### Selling rendering power on BitWrk
 If you would like to **sell Blender rendering** on BitWrk, run the provided script